moradiya-neel/threat-hunt-azuki-breach-saga/part-1-port-of-entry/README.md

 **Analysis:**

-The attacker targeted internal IP address 10.1.0.188 for lateral movement.
-The attack sequence shows a methodical approach: the attacker first enumerated existing stored credentials using `cmdkey /list`, then stored the fileadmin account credentials for the target system, and finally initiated an RDP connection using mstsc.exe.
-The use of cmdkey.exe to store credentials before RDP connection allows for seamless authentication without interactive password prompts, enabling automated or scripted lateral movement.
+The attacker targeted internal IP address `10.1.0.188` for lateral movement.
+The attack sequence shows a methodical approach: the attacker first enumerated existing stored credentials using `cmdkey /list`, then stored the fileadmin account credentials for the target system, and finally initiated an RDP connection using `mstsc.exe`.
+The use of `cmdkey.exe` to store credentials before RDP connection allows for seamless authentication without interactive password prompts, enabling automated or scripted lateral movement.
 The fileadmin credentials were likely obtained through the Mimikatz credential dump.

 **MITRE ATT&CK Reference:**
 - Remote Services: Remote Desktop Protocol (T1021.001)